runaydhaygude/real-time-chat-app/README.md

    - `eksctl`
    - Helm

+2. AWS access requirements:
-2. Configure AWS CLI with an IAM role that has the necessary permissions for creating and managing EKS clusters.
+   - An IAM user or role with permissions to create and manage EKS clusters.
+   - AWS credentials are **not required to be preconfigured**.
+   - If credentials are not found, the deployment script will **prompt for AWS Access Key ID and Secret Access Key** and configure them automatically using AWS CLI.

 ## Deployment
 1. To create an EKS cluster and deploy the chat application using Helm, run the following script: